Complex Ops

 ) -> Tensor

-Computes the sparse categorical cross-entropy loss between self
+Computes the sparse categorical cross-entropy loss between self and Y.

 Note

-is logits and Y
+self is logits and Y is the target labels.

 NOTE: unlike PyTorch, this function expects the class axis to be -1